tsmdepaper/tsmde/readme.md

 ```
 corresponding to the first derivative $\partial_t \theta_t$ and the second derivative $\partial_t^2 \theta_t$ of the model parameters, these are required by the TSM-DE objective function.
 These are derivatives of the _model_ for $\theta_t$, an important part of the method.
 Details are given in the paper.

 The two main methods in the paper are the RBF feature and the sliding window model, which are in the files `basis` and `ll`, named for the RBF basis and local linear (sliding window) method.
 These provide aliases to the `train` function and are more straightforward to use for regular fitting.

-A self contained example is given in the following python code:
+### Self-contained Example

+The following code simulates a basic changepoint detection task where the mean jumps significantly at $t=0.5$.
+Then we implement TSM-DE.

 ```python
 from library.basis import fit_basis